shapespark/api/README.md

 Material pickers allow the user to replace one material in the scene with some other material.
-The material change action can be triggered by a click in any existing object in the scene or an artificial sphere or sprite objects.
+The material change action can be triggered by a click in any existing object in the scene or an additional sphere or sprite objects.

 Each entry on the `materialPickers` list has the following properties